Best Amazon Prime Day headphones deals

-The best Amazon Prime Day headphones deals include both great old classics such as Bose QuietComfort 35 II and some new kids bringing their shine such as Beats Solo Pro.
-Among the best Prime Day deals, we've got headphones deals for the UK and headphones deals for the US and just to spread the love worldwide, we got prices for wherever YOU – yes, you – are living now.
-These are mainly on over ear headphones but there are some wireless buds and true wireless buds deals too… Find your perfect sound, for less.
+The best Amazon Prime Day headphones deals are a vintage assortment this year, with great old classics such as Bose QuietComfort 35 II and some new kids bringing their shine such as Beats Solo Pro.
+We've got headphones deals for the UK and headphones deals for the US and just to spread the love worldwide, we got prices for wherever YOU – yes, you – are living now.

+Most of these headphones deals are noise cancelling and/or over ear headphones but there are some true wireless earbuds and wireless buds as well.
+Upgrade your sound today!

 • Sony Noise Cancelling Headphones WHCH710N: Wireless Bluetooth Over the Ear Headset with Mic for Phone-Call, Black at Amazon.
 Was $199.99, now $88.00 save 55%.